kyma-project/istio/docs/user/00-15-overview-istio-setup.md

 - The use of HTTP 1.0 is enabled in the outbound HTTP listeners by the **PILOT_HTTP10** flag set in the Istiod component environment variables.
 - No Egress limitations are implemented - all applications deployed in the Kyma cluster can access outside resources without limitations.
 - The CNI component is provided as a DaemonSet, meaning that one replica is present on every node of the target cluster.
+- The self-signed CA certificate’s bit length is set to 4096 instead of the default 2048.

 ## Configuration Based on the Cluster Size